Aliases for G6PC1 Gene

 Previous GeneCards Identifiers for G6PC1 Gene

 Glucose-6-phosphatase (G6Pase) is a multi-subunit integral membrane protein of the endoplasmic reticulum that is composed of a catalytic subunit and transporters for G6P, inorganic phosphate, and glucose.
 This gene (G6PC) is one of the three glucose-6-phosphatase catalytic-subunit-encoding genes in human: G6PC, G6PC2 and G6PC3.
 Glucose-6-phosphatase catalyzes the hydrolysis of D-glucose 6-phosphate to D-glucose and orthophosphate and is a key enzyme in glucose homeostasis, functioning in gluconeogenesis and glycogenolysis.
 Mutations in this gene cause glycogen storage disease type I (GSD1).
 This disease, also known as von Gierke disease, is a metabolic disorder characterized by severe hypoglycemia associated with the accumulation of glycogen and fat in the liver and kidneys.[provided by RefSeq, Feb 2011]

 GeneCards Summary for G6PC1 Gene

 G6PC1 (Glucose-6-Phosphatase Catalytic Subunit 1) is a Protein Coding gene.
 Diseases associated with G6PC1 include Glycogen Storage Disease Ia and Hypoglycemia.
-Among its related pathways are DNA Damage Response (only ATM dependent) and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Insulin resistance and Galactose metabolism.
 An important paralog of this gene is G6PC2.